AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/99_summary.rst

   - Looping over arrays with :rust:`for`

   **Tuples**
-  - Group values of same type, fixed size
+  - Group values of different type, fixed size
   - Fields are accessed via dot notation followed by its index
     - Starting from :rust:`0`